munificent/craftinginterpreters/book/functions.md

 I think the latter is a better approach.
 Passing the wrong number of arguments is almost always a bug, and it's a mistake I do make in practice.
 Given that, the sooner the implementation draws my attention to it, the better.
 So for Lox, we'll take Python's approach.
-Before invoking the callable, we check to see if the argument list's length matches the callable's arity:
+Before evaluating the arguments, we check to see if the number of arguments provided matches the callable's arity:

-^code check-arity (2 before, 1 after)
+^code check-arity (2 before, 2 after)

 That requires a new method on the LoxCallable interface to ask it its arity: